 Apple Picking Farms in New Jersey and New York: Where to Pick Your Own Apples Near NYC

 There's a chill in the air, the kids are back in school, and you know what all that means...
 That's right, it’s finally apple-picking time!
 Here are some of the best apple picking farms in New York and New Jersey that are fun for the whole family.
 And check back here at Mommy Poppins NJ often over the next few weeks for more Apple Info, such as organic apple picking farms, where to find the best apple pie in NJ, and apple recipes.
 Mmmmmm.

 September is apple season at Terhune Orchards in Princeton, which offers ‘pickers’ 29 varieties of apples.
 Fall activities include “Read and Pick” and a fall festival.
 The apple farm, located on Van Kirk Road, has apple varieties planted in blocks, making them easy to find.
 “Picking at Terhune Orchards is family friendly,” says owner Tannwen Mount.
 “The dwarf trees make it easy for everyone to reach, young and young at heart.”
-The farm’s 36th annual ‘Apple Day’ will be held on Saturday, September 14, and Sunday, September 15—a day of fun, activities, harvest, and music.
-Note: ‘Apple Day’ admission is $5.00 (children under 3 are free).
+The farm’s 37th annual ‘Apple Day’ will be held on Saturday, September 13, and Sunday, September 14—a day of fun, activities, harvest, and music.
+Note: please check website for additional costs.
 609-924-2310.

 With the tag line “more than a business, it’s a way of life,” Alstede Farms in Chester offers families free farm fun, such as a free hayride shuttle to the apple orchards and free use of pull wagons to transport one’s harvest from the orchards.
 Weather permitting, ‘pick your own’ admission is available every day from 9 a.m. to 6 p.m., PYO closes at 7 p.m.
-Note: Pick Your Own Admission: $5.00 per person (children under 2 are free) which includes a $2.00 coupon towards purchase.
+Note: please check website for activity pricing.
 Apple varieties include Gala, Jonagold, Macintosh and more.
 908-879-7189.